pygame/pygame/docs/reST/ref/math.rst

       | :sl:`moves the vector toward its target at a given distance.`
       | :sg:`move_towards_ip(Vector2, float) -> None`

-      Noves itself toward the given Vector at a given distance.
+      Moves itself toward the given Vector at a given distance and does not overshoot past its target Vector.
       The first parameter determines the target Vector, while the second parameter determines the delta distance.
 If the distance is in the negatives, then it will move away from the target Vector.

-      .. versionadded:: 2.2
+      .. versionadded:: 2.1.3

       .. ## Vector2.move_towards_ip ##